pontocom/SecLabs/appsecurity/dvwa.md

     admin
     superadmin

-List of passwords to Use (top passwords od 2022)
+List of passwords to Use (top passwords of 2022)

     123456
     123456789